ternary-ai/prompts/README.md

 ## Contributing

 We welcome contributions from the community to enhance the diversity and quality of our prompt collection.
-If you have a prompt that you believe would be valuable for training autonomous agents or for applications in finance, please feel free to contact us at prompt@ternary.asia and relevant documentation.
+If you have a prompt that you believe would be valuable for training autonomous agents or for applications in finance, please feel free to contact us at prompt@ternary.capital and relevant documentation.

 ## Contact Us